Star Soccer: Format

 The programme's format was typical of the time, extended highlights of a London (1965–68) based match and a Midlands based match (from August 1968) was the main attraction and then shorter highlights of two other games from around the country, covered by other ITV regions.
 Where possible this would be a game involving a Midlands team as the visiting team.
-The programme was broadcast during a "glory" period for Midlands-based teams, Derby County, Nottingham Forest and Aston Villa all won league championships, the latter two adding European Cups as well.
-Wolverhampton Wanderers also had a successful spell, bagged a brace of League Cups and competed in Europe; Stoke City also won this competition in 1972.
-An entertaining West Bromwich Albion side broke new boundaries by including three black players and a young Trevor Francis dazzled all before him for Birmingham City before his big money move to Forest.
+The programme was broadcast during a "glory" period for Midlands-based teams: Derby County, Nottingham Forest and Aston Villa all won league championships during the show's run, the latter two adding European Cups as well.
+Wolverhampton Wanderers F.C. also had a successful spell, bagged a brace of League Cups and competed in Europe; Stoke City also won this competition in 1972.
+An entertaining West Bromwich Albion side broke new boundaries by including three black players, Coventry City gained a reputation as durable First Division battlers, and a young Trevor Francis dazzled all before him for Birmingham City before moving to Forest in the English game's first million-pound transfer.

 All this was captured by the ATV cameras, but it wasn't just about the top division.
 Shrewsbury Town's promoted side were featured in Division 2 specials, and on FA Cup weekends many lower league sides were featured.
-ATV's links with ITC Entertainment enabled fans in the US and Canada to watch the best of Midlands football, with top Star Soccer matches repackaged and syndicated, as All-Star Soccer, to television stations across the Atlantic.
+ATV's links with ITC Entertainment enabled fans in the United States and Canada to watch the best of Midlands football, with top Star Soccer matches repackaged and syndicated, as All-Star Soccer, to television stations across the Atlantic.
 By 1983 the appetite for live football was growing and the FA allowed games to be shown in a deal with the BBC and ITV.
 Match of the Day Live and The Big Match Live would become the banners for TV football for the rest of the decade.
 Both networks continued to show highlights, however, they were invariably shunted to late night slots at a weekend.